How to Jump Start a Car Safely

-- Make sure you can identify the positive and negative terminals of both batteries.
+- Make sure you can identify the positive and negative terminals of both batteries to know how to put on jumper cables.
 Also be sure you’ll have enough room to clamp to the cable terminals.
 The positive terminal is most likely connected to the car’s starting/charging system with a red cable that has a plus sign.
 The negative is connected to the engine of the vehicle and usually has a minus sign.

 - Clamp the positive (red or yellow) cable to the positive terminal of the weak battery.
 Make sure the other end doesn’t touch any part of the car’s engine or body or you could get a dangerous spark.